 I first had Honey Walnut Shrimp when I was 12 years old.
 I tagged along with my dad to work one evening.
 He worked at a dim sum restaurant that also hosted wedding banquets.
 I was so glad I went to work with him that day.
-I had 10 courses of some of the best food I have ever had.
-After that first trip of being my dad’s co-pilot, I made sure to tag along as many time as I could.

-My dad told me that it was a newer dish and that not many restaurants had it at the time (early 1990s).
+My dad told me that it was a newer dish and that not many restaurants had it at the time - this was the early 1990s.
 They were proud to feature it on the menu and I was glad they did.
-It is now a lot more common, almost every Chinese seafood restaurant makes it.
-You can even order Panda Express honey walnut shrimp.
-Not being bias at all, this recipe is much better.

 Ingredients

-- 1 lb shrimp, shelled and deveined
+- 1 lb shrimp, shelled, deveined and patted dry

 - ¼ cup flour

-- ¼ cup corn starch
+- ¼ cup cornstarch

 - ¼ cup water

-- ¼ cup mayonaise
+- ¼ cup mayonnaise

 - 2 tablespoon sweetened condensed milk